EmbroidePy/pyembroidery/README.md

 #### Writing to Gcode:
-The Gcode is intended for a number of hobbiest projects that use a gcode controller to operate a sewing machine, usually X,Y for plotter and Z to turn the handwheel.
+The Gcode is intended for a number of hobbyist projects that use a gcode controller to operate a sewing machine, usually X,Y for plotter and Z to turn the handwheel.
 However, if you have a hobbiest project and need a different command structure feel free to ask or discuss it by raising an issue.
 Other gcode versions should be able to be added through the versions method.

 #### Reading from HUS: